MiguelGGMM/TBNB_GRINDER/README.md

 # TBNB_GRINDER

-### The objective of this project is PURELY DIDACTIC
+### The objective of this project is PURELY DIDACTIC, about how EVM blockchains wallets can be automatically generated and used

 ### This software can be used to get TBNB faster from BSC TESTNET FAUCET